Top SQL Interview Examples for Experienced Developer

 9. How do you use the REGEXP_LIKE() function for pattern matching?

-REGEXP_LIKE() performs advanced pattern matching using regular expressions.
+REGEXP_LIKE() allows advanced pattern matching using regular expressions, ideal for filtering data based on string patterns.

 SELECT name